Clapboard and Lap Board Siding Calculator

 Newly installed clapboard fiber cement siding

-Cedar wood siding and Hardie fiber cement siding are commonly available in a clapboard or lap board style and are often sold by the 12′ board.
+Cedar wood siding and fiber cement siding are commonly available in a clapboard or lap board style and are often sold by the 12′ board.
 The boards overlap each other and are only partially exposed to the elements to keep the building water-tight.

-Estimate the number of boards needed for a project in a few simple steps.
+You can find the number of boards needed for a project in a few simple steps.

 Find the Overlap and Exposure of the Board